Georgia Tech: Academics

-Admissions

-Undergraduate
+Undergraduate admissions

 The 2022 annual ranking of U.S. News & World Report categorizes Georgia Institute of Technology as "most selective."
-For the Class of 2025 (enrolled fall 2021), Georgia Tech received 45,388 applications and accepted 8,308 (18.3%).
-Of those accepted, 3,471 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 41.8%.
-Of the 53% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1370-1520.
-Of the 36% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 31 and 35.
-Georgia Tech's freshman retention rate is 97.3%, with 92% going on to graduate within six years.
-In the 2020–2021 academic year, 95 freshman students were National Merit Scholars.
+For the Class of 2029 (enrolled fall 2025), Georgia Tech received 66,895 applications from first-time, first-year students, and accepted 8,640 (12.74%).
+In the 2028 cycle, of those accepted, nearly 4,000 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 45.8%.
+Of the 77% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1440.
+Of the 35% of enrolled freshmen in 2023 who submitted ACT scores; the middle 50 percent Composite score was between 32 Georgia Tech's freshman retention rate is 98%, with 92% going on to graduate within six years.
+In the 2020–2021 academic year, 95 freshman students were National Merit Scholars which was the highest in Georgia.
+The institute is need-blind for domestic applicants.

 In 2017, Georgia Tech announced valedictorians and salutatorians from Georgia's accredited public and private high schools with 50 or more graduates will be the only students offered automatic undergraduate admission via its Georgia Tech Scholars Program.